 Raggamuffin has put together this amazing adventure to access the more remote/ inaccessible parts of Belize’s reef to showcase some of her best snorkeling and fishing areas!
-The tour takes the route from Caye Caulker and finishes in Placencia (the tour is never undertaken in reverse – however there is the opportunity to travel back with the boat for those who are directionally challenged), remaining in the inner reef to allow for calm sailing waters.
+The tour takes the route from Caye Caulker and finishes in Placencia (the tour is never undertaken in reverse), remaining in the inner reef to allow for calm sailing waters.

 The trip is designed as an island hopping adventure for all those want to experience this uninhabited Caribbean paradise.
 The adventure will take place over a period of three days and passengers will spend the night on beautiful Rendezvous Caye and Tobacco Cayes whilst visiting Goffs Caye or English Caye and South Water Caye.